reptilex/tesla-style-solar-power-card/README.md

 * battery_to_grid_entity
 * battery_to_house_entity

-Some will substract the value from one bubbles and will add value to another bubble.
+Some will substract the value from one bubble and will add value to another bubble.
 For example:

 battery_to_house will substract from the battery bubble/icon and add to house bubble/icon.